stunnn/ElegantFinRed/README.md

 <details>
   <summary>3️⃣ - <i>Why do I notice visual bugs and inconsistencies on Jellyfin Media Player?</i></summary>

-- Currently JMP uses Qt 5.x which uses an outdated web engine, so many new CSS features do not work.
-Once they release a new version based on Qt 6.x, most issues should automatically be resolved.
-Until then, I advise using the web app instead.
+- Currently JMP uses Qt 5.x which uses an outdated web engine, so many new CSS features do not work on it.
+Once a new version based on Qt 6.x is released, most issues should automatically be resolved.
+Until then, I advise using the web app instead, and JMP is unsupported.
 </details>

 <details>